-These products are designed to enhance regulatory and operational support for the TempurityTM System.
-Tempurity is engineered for data collection and monitoring in FDA-regulated environments including the pharmaceutical, medical, and food industries.
-This product also allows probe descriptive data, including electronically embedded unique IDs, and measured values such as temperature, relative humidity, voltage and other parameter types, to be solicited, stored, and transferred to other Windows applications such as Microsoft Excel®.

-The "Digital Probe Calibration Programmer Wizard" software is downloaded from our web site.
+NetworkedRobotics.com Digital Probe Calibration Programmer (#30010) This product has multiple uses.
+It enables the storage of calibration data inside Networked Robotics' digital sensors.
+This capability enhances regulatory support for the Networked Robotics TempurityTM System which is engineered for data collection and monitoring in FDA-regulated environments including the pharmaceutical, medical, and food industries.
+It also allows probe descriptive data, including electronically embedded unique IDs, and measured values such as temperature, relative humidity, voltage and other parameter types, to be elicited and transferred to other Windows applications such as Microsoft Excel®.
+It will be often used with laptops connected to Networked Robotics hardware in laboratories.
+The module is connected to a Windows® Computer via a USB port.
+It is used in association with the "Digital Probe Calibration" Programmer Wizard" software which can be downloaded from our web site and run on Windows® computers.